stefandoorn/google-tag-manager-plugin/README.md

 event.register(action, label, value);
 ```

-Make sure also to listen for this specific event in GTM.
+Make sure also to listen for this specific event inside your GTM configuration.